-Constipation is uncommon in infancy, particularly in breastfed babies, but it can happen.
-Breastfed babies tend to have fewer episodes of constipation and diarrhea than formula-fed babies because breast milk is easier than formula to digest.
+Constipation is uncommon in babies that nurse, but it can happen.
+They tend to have fewer changes in bowel habits than formula-fed babies because breast milk is typically easier than formula to digest.

 A baby might be constipated if they are passing hard pebble-like stools or have a distended belly.
 As every baby poops on their own schedule, the frequency of bowel movements is not always an accurate indicator of constipation.